 - 45. This is the University's Policy on feedback. - 46.
 Students must be provided with feedback opportunities for all assessments.
 Where necessary (e.g., written examinations), this feedback can be generic and should be accessible to all students who have taken the assessment, via the University's VLE. - 47.
 Students should receive feedback on their performance and how they have met the learning outcomes.
 Students should be given clear explanations as to where they have performed well and areas where further development would be advisable. - 48.
 Students should be told when and in what form they will receive feedback. - 49.
-Students can expect to receive feedback on all summative coursework within 28 calendar days of the submission date.
+Students can expect to receive feedback on all summative coursework within 28 calendar days (excluding the study break periods for the work related learning programmes) of the submission date.
 The 28-day deadline does not apply to work submitted late.